SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/01-Problem.md

 ## Behavior

-`void craft(Present present, Dwarf dwarf)`
+- `void craft(Present present, Dwarf dwarf)`

 Here is how the **craft** method works:

-- The dwarf starts crafting the present.
-This is only possible if the dwarf has energy and an instrument that is not broken
+- The dwarf starts crafting the present
+    * this is only possible if the dwarf has energy and an instrument that is not broken

 - Keep working **until** the present is **done** and while the dwarf has **energy** left (and **instruments** to use)